Cloudslab/FogBus/README.md

 in [the Cloud Computing and Distributed Systems (CLOUDS) Laboratory](http://cloudbus.org/), at [the Computer Science and Software Engineering Department](http://www.csse.unimelb.edu.au/) of [the University of Melbourne]

 ## References
-Tuli, Shreshth, et al. [FogBus: A Blockchain-based Lightweight Framework for Edge and Fog Computing](https://arxiv.org/abs/1811.11978) arXiv preprint arXiv:1811.11978 (2018).
+Tuli, Shreshth, Redowan Mahmud, Shikhar Tuli, and Rajkumar Buyya.
+"FogBus: A Blockchain-based Lightweight Framework for Edge and Fog Computing." arXiv preprint arXiv:1811.11978 (2018).
 (paper accepted in Journal of Systems and Software on April 10, 2019)